 Cult of Pedagogy This podcast is about general teaching best practices with tips for supporting ELLs.It also has a number of episodes specific to teaching ELLs.

 Classroom Q & A This is a podcast with short (around 10 minutes) session with ideas to support ELLs.
 It is created by Larry Ferlazzo.

-VirtuEL This is an online conference for ESOL teachers.
+Multilingual Learner Sumit– This is an online conference for ELD teachers.
 So far there are archives from 2018 & 2017.

 Disclosure: This section contains Amazon affiliate links, which means I may receive a commission if you click on an Amazon link and make a purchase.
 This does not cost you any extra money.

-This book reviews current research on best practice for teaching ELLs and gives an overview of easy to implement strategies.
+This book reviews current research on best practices for teaching ELLs and gives an overview of easy to implement strategies.

 EL Excellence Every Day: The Flip-to Guide for Differentiating Academic Literacy This book has I can statements to use with students, ideas about how to support ELLs if they struggle with academic tasks, and many specific strategies to support ELLs in learning academic literacy.

 Unlocking English Learners′ Potential: Strategies for Making Content Accessible The strategies in this book are written for ESOL and content teachers so that they can scaffold instruction and assessments to best meet the needs of ELLs.
 The book also emphasizes the importance of culture in learning a new language.

 The K-3 Guide to Academic Conversations– This book gives practical strategies for using academic conversations with K-3 students.
 The book gives strategies and lessons to help students engage in high quality conversations about academic topics.
 It is a great addition to the original Academic Conversations book.

 Surprisingly Twitter is a great place to find professional development information as an ESOL teacher.
 The easiest way is to search hashtags and then follow people that post in them.
 A few to start with are: